OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/hdinsight/hdinsight-storm-develop-java-topology.md

       return conf;
   }

-  //execute is called tooprocess tuples
+  //execute is called to process tuples
   @Override
   public void execute(Tuple tuple, BasicOutputCollector collector) {
     //If it's a tick tuple, emit all words and counts